erstrom/mqtt-forward/README.rst

 Note that both client and server side mqtt-forward instances must use the same --server-side-id in order to establish a connection!

+For more detailed usage examples, se section *Usage examples* below.

 Secure connection example
 -------------------------